frequenz-floss/frequenz-client-reporting-python/README.md

 ## Command line client tool

-The package contains a command-line tool that can be used to request data from the reporting API.
+The package contains a command-line tool that can be used to request microgrid component data from the reporting API.
 ```bash
 reporting-cli \
     --url localhost:4711 \